Holidays Calendar for October 23, 2017

 This Day in History

-• 2011 A powerful 7.2 magnitude earthquake stroke Turkey near the city of Van.
-Over 600 were killed and thousands injured.
+• 2011 A powerful 7.2 magnitude earthquake struck Turkey near the city of Van.
+Over 580 people were killed and thousands were injured.

 • 1997 Died: Bert Haanstra, Dutch director, known for his documentaries.
-His most famous works are Glass, Fanfare and Turkish Delight.
+His documentary Glass won the Academy Award for Documentary Short Subject in 1959.

 • 1986 Born: Emilia Clarke, British actress who rose to fame thanks to her role as Daenerys Targaryen in the HBO fantasy series Game of Thrones, for which she received nominations for four Primetime Emmy Awards.